 When you subscribe to SiriusXM music for business, you’ll gain access to over 100+ business-friendly stations.
 The SiriusXM business radio features easy-to-use streaming services via the internet.
 Alternatively, if you don’t have internet access, you can use the SiriusXM for business satellite service.

 Naturally, if you are a SiriusXM subscriber, you will think of this service first when you want to offer quality music in your business.
 However, there are several problems with using this kind of service in a retail, restaurant, or other commercial setting.

 SiriusXM Advantages and Disadvantages

 SiriusXM provides almost 200 options for channels that are similar to radio, but not the same as AM or FM broadcast radio stations.
 For one thing, once you pay the subscription fee, you do not have to listen to ads.
-You can get niche radio station offerings that you may not hear otherwise.
+You can get niche radio station offerings that you may not hear or learn about otherwise.
 There are dozens of radio personalities and genres of stations that you may not be able to find outside of this program.
 And, because it is satellite and internet-based, SiriusXM quality does not falter as quickly as other forms of radio broadcasting.

 However, you may find that there are some downsides to working with this company.

 - The monthly subscription can be hard to cancel online or through a phone call.

 - The signal may not be great outside of major cities.